gRPC

 Galene serves the modern Sui gRPC interface (sui.rpc.v2) over the same fork state as JSON-RPC.
 So

-a gRPC client points at the local fork and reads forked mainnet state, submits transactions, and
+a gRPC client points at the local fork and reads forked on-chain state, submits transactions, and

 streams the fork as it changes.